Fragile X syndrome

 Fragile X syndrome can be a cause of autism or related disorders, although not all children with fragile X syndrome have these conditions.

-Genetic counseling may be helpful if you have a family history of this syndrome and are planning to become pregnant.
+Genetic counseling may be helpful if you have a family history of this syndrome.
+All pregnant women and those planning a pregnancy should be offered genetic screening for these conditions.